BIG-SA/BASH-Intro-2018/notes/2_filters.md

 `less` is actually quite powerful and has functions for searching for key pieces of text.
 Open the `gtf` file in `less` again and try entering `/ncRNA`.
-By typing the `/` we are telling `less` that a search pattern follows, and once we hit the `<Enter>` key, less searches for the pattern and highlights any occurences.
+By typing the `/` we are telling `less` that a search pattern follows, and once we hit the `<Enter>` key, less searches for the pattern and highlights any occurrences.
 We can search for the same pattern again simply by hitting the `/` key and hitting `<Enter>` again.
 We only need to re-enter a pattern if we're searching for something new.
 This way we can quickly step through large files and look for any text that we're trying to find.

 Try entering a few other patterns and see if you can find anything you're interested in.
-Once you've finshed exploring, hit `q` to quit `less`.
+Once you've finished exploring, hit `q` to quit `less`.
-To fully expore `less` you can check out the `man` page for `less`, which will ironically be shown to you in `less`.
+To fully explore `less` you can check out the `man` page for `less`, which will ironically be shown to you in `less`.
 (Programmers are hilarious).
-If you're on `git bash` you'll have to be content with the less hysterical `less --help`
+If you're on `git bash` you'll have to be content with the less hysterical `less --help`.
+(Get it: "less hysterical".
+I told you we're hilarious)

 ## Word and line counts